Recognizing symptoms and seeking help

 For hemorrhoids that recur or are too big to treat with an office procedure, doctors have traditionally used excisional hemorrhoidectomy.
 This surgery removes the hemorrhoid but can be very painful.

 These minimally invasive procedures have less risk and fewer postoperative problems than traditional surgery.
-And patients are often surprised at how well they work, Brand says.
+And patients are often surprised at how well they work, Singer says.
 "People who have these procedures feel much less discomfort than they expected," he says.
 "They quickly get back to enjoying life."